HETTON ART

 Gillian Coates

-I am a self taught artist who works mainly in oil paints.
-After having success entering my paintings in a local show I joined three art clubs and learned a great deal from other members.
+I am a self taught artist who works mainly in oil paints and pastels.
+After having success entering my paintings in a local show, I joined three art clubs and learned a great deal from other members.
 I am now secretary of Hetton Art Club.

 www.gilliancoatesart.co.uk